KhanPython/Analytics-Service-Wrapper/README.md

 ### Methods:

-This wrapper includes all methods provided by the default Analytics Service, with the exception of ProgressionEvents.
-For detailed information on the available parameters, visit the official [Analytics Service Documentation](https://create.roblox.com/docs/reference/engine/classes/AnalyticsService#summary).
+This wrapper includes all methods provided by the default Analytics Service, with the exception to ProgressionEvents.
+For a more detailed information on the available parameters, visit the official [Analytics Service Documentation](https://create.roblox.com/docs/reference/engine/classes/AnalyticsService#summary).

 - **`LogCustomEvent(player, eventName, value?, customFields?)`**
   - Logs a custom event with optional value and custom fields.
 - **`LogEconomyEvent(player, flowType, currencyType, amount, endingBalance, transactionType, itemSKU?, customFields?)`**
   - Logs an economic event, such as purchases or earnings.
-- **`LogFunnelStep(player, funnelName, funnelSessionId?, stepNumber, stepName?, customFields?)`**
+- **`LogFunnelStepEvent(player, funnelName, funnelSessionId?, stepNumber, stepName?, customFields?)`**
   - Logs a step in the funnel.
 If no funnelSessionId is provided, then a GUID will be generated.
-- **`LogOnboardingFunnelStep(player, stepNumber, stepName?, customFields?)`**
+- **`LogOnboardingFunnelStepEvent(player, stepNumber, stepName?, customFields?)`**
   - Logs a step in the onboarding funnel.
 ---